Tips for better family time during Christian Home Month

 • Talk about an experience when you realized that God loves you.

-• Which "random act of kindness" expresses for you a good example of expressing God's love: Feeding a stray animal, sitting by someone you do not really like and having a conversation, taking out the trash when not asked to do so?
+• Which "random act of kindness" expresses for you a good example of expressing God's love: Feeding a stray animal, sitting by someone you do not really like and having a conversation, or taking out the trash when not asked to do so?
 Why is this a good example?

 • Talk about a time when you did not feel loved.